Log purity, torsors on root stacks and log Nori fundamental group: Log torsors

-We define the Grothendieck topology, called the Kummer log flat (resp.
-Kummer log \'etale) topology (denoted klf for simplification) on $(\mathrm{fs}/X)$ by taking coverings as above, and we use the induced site to define log torsors. \end{definition}
+We obtain a Grothendieck topology, called the Kummer log flat (resp.
+Kummer log \'etale) topology, denoted klf (resp. k\'et) for simplicity, on $(\mathrm{fs}/X)$ by taking coverings as above, and we use the induced site to define log torsors. \end{definition}

 \begin{definition}[Logarithmic torsor] Let $Y$, $X$ be log schemes and $G$ a group scheme over $X$ such that $G \to X$ is strict.
-Assume that $G$ acts on $Y \to X$ in the category of log schemes.
+Assume that $G$ acts on $Y$ over $X$ in the category of log schemes.
 We say that $Y \to X$ is a klf $G$-torsor (or simply a log $G$-torsor) if there exists a klf covering $X_i \to X$ and $G$-equivariant isomorphisms $Y \times_X X_i \simeq G_{X_i}$ over $X_i$, where $G_{X_i}$ is equipped with the left translation action of itself. \end{definition}

 \begin{example} Let $R$ be a discrete valuation ring with uniformizer $\pi$.
-Let $X = \Spec R$ with log structure given by the chart
+Let $X = \Spec R$ with divisorial log structure induced by the closed point.
+It admits a chart

 Set